Fran's Restaurant

 Because of the proximity of the College St. location to Maple Leaf Gardens, many of its clients were hockey fans catching a meal before or after a Maple Leafs hockey game.
 Moreover, many of its long-time customers continued to frequent the location.

 In 2004, as a part of a gradual expansion program, a new location was opened in the Pantages Hotels and Suites at Victoria and Shuter.
 With the opening, Fran's modified its menu to include new food items alongside its traditional favourites by doubling the food choices.
 Following the opening of the Victoria and Shuter location, Fran's expanded to Barrie, Ontario, opening a restaurant on Bayfield Street in December 2006.
 This location became the first location not open 24 hours a day.
 It closed in 2015.

 In 2009 Fran's Restaurants opened its first corporate United States location in downtown Kansas City, Missouri, in the Power & Light Entertainment District.

 In August 2010, Fran's opened its third Toronto-based location near the intersection of Yonge and Front Streets, across from the Sony Centre for the Performing Arts.
 Along with its modern decor, it is also the first Fran's Restaurant to have a full-service bar in its substantial outdoor patio.
 This location is the first to expand its brand from a diner concept to a restaurant and bar and includes a full size outdoor bar and patio with both patio table and lounge chair configurations.

-Fran's Restaurant is the originator of the term "Banquet Burger".
+Fran's is credited as being the place where Gordon Lightfoot played one of his first Toronto gigs and ultimately the spot where he met Ronnie Hawkins, who poached him for better spots at Steele's Tavern.

-Fran's was a constant haunt of pianist Glenn Gould.
+It was a constant haunt of pianist Glenn Gould.
 The Canadian Broadcasting Corporation profile of Gould notes: